 Truthfully, my mom’s swearing has not impacted me in a bad way.
 She does not use language in a way to hurt or say bad things about others.
 However, when I am in a conversation with just her, the fact that she sometimes swears makes me feel more like she is treating me as an adult.
 She is not trying to deny the fact that I also use that language sometimes.
 And when it is appropriate to use, we will say it in conversation.
 It is a part of life, and I am glad she is not trying to hide me from that.

-Lev Caruso is currently in Jerusalem, Israel on a gap year, and will attend Columbia College of Chicago in the fall for musical theater.
+Lev Caruso is currently attending Columbia College of Chicago for musical theater.

 EXPERT | Matthew Rouse, Ph.D.